RAdvaithVIT/Web-Dev-Journey/README.md

 # Web-Dev-Journey
 This contains my small projects and big projects regarding web development.
+My capstone projects will be there in a separate repository, be sure to check that in my profile.
 The projects may be related to HTML, CSS, JavaScript and more.

 1. Movie Recommendations: